 Body weight (1) = 75 Kg (2)

 This example is not in line with strict interpretation of the formal RIM definition in which the Observation.code is the action taken to make the observation.
 However, it is a more familiar form in real-world clinical statements about many observations.
-A possible bridge between these two views is to regard the name of the property observed (e.g. [ 27113001 | body weight ]) as implying the action to measure or observe that property (e.g. [ 39857003 | weighing patient ]).
+A possible bridge between these two views is to regard the name of the property observed (e.g. [ 27113001 | body weight |]) as implying the action to measure or observe that property (e.g. [ 39857003 | weighing patient |]).

 B) Statements about findings that are often captured as a single “nominalized” expression